-The Illinois Prisoner Review Board is pleased to submit its fortieth annual report for calendar year 2016.
+The Illinois Prisoner Review Board is pleased to submit its forty-first annual report for calendar year 2017.

-As a law enforcement agency of the State of Illinois, the Board serves four primary missions: (1) independent review and adjudication of behavioral rules for offenders; (2) parole consideration determinations for all adult offenders with "indeterminate" sentences; (3) hearings and confidential recommendations to the Governor regarding all requests for executive clemency; (4) protection and consideration of the rights and concerns of victims when making decisions or recommendations regarding parole, executive clemency, conditions of release, or revocation of parole or release.
+As a law enforcement agency of the State of Illinois, the Board serves four primary missions: (1) bipartisan, independent review, adjudication, and enforcement of behavioral rules for offenders; (2) parole consideration reviews and decisions for all adult offenders with "indeterminate" sentences; (3) hearings and confidential reports and recommendations to the Governor regarding all requests for executive clemency; (4) protection and consideration of the rights and concerns of victims when making decisions or recommendations regarding parole, executive clemency, conditions of release, or revocation of parole or release.